 If you’re looking to eat well this season, find inspiration in Canary Wharf’s collection of eclectic restaurants.

 Fun Out with Friends

 If you’re catching up with friends and want to go somewhere that’s as fun and photogenic as it is gastronomically satisfying, book a table at Pergola on the Wharf, boasting floor-to-ceiling windows to nourish its abundant foliage, ferns and vines, panoramic views over Canary Wharf’s north dock and an Earth, Land and Sea-themed menu.
 Just as special is The Ivy in the Park, perfect for breakfast, supper and everything in between thanks to an all-day contemporary British menu.
 For drinks, there are plenty of options.
-Head to The Alchemist for astounding molecular mixology, Bar Bolivar for Cuban cocktails, Nicolas Wine Bar for expert recommendations, BrewDog Canary Wharf for the best craft beer or Electric Shuffle for drinks plus shuffleboard.
+Head to The Alchemist for astounding molecular mixology, Nicolas Wine Bar for expert recommendations, BrewDog Canary Wharf for the best craft beer or Electric Shuffle for drinks plus shuffleboard.
 Cheers!

 Dinner With A View